fleetdm/fleet/docs/Using-Fleet/configuration-files/README.md

 Continued edits and applications to this file will update the queries.

 If you want to change the name of a query, you must first create a new query with the new name and then delete the query with the old name.
-Make sure the old query name is not defined in any packs before deleting it or an error will occur.

 ## Packs